Sheridan Crane: Rivalry with Fancy

 In the July 23, 2008 episode, Antonio returns to Harmony alive and well.
 He explains to Sheridan that he was being held captive by Alistair all these years and was only able to escape after the guards stopped getting paid following Alistair's death.
 Sheridan decides to start a new relationship with Antonio after he convinces her they are soulmates.

 Controversy

-Sheridan's friendship with Princess Diana came with much controversy because of the manner in which the relationship was handled.
+Sheridan's friendship with Princess Diana came under controversy because of the manner in which the relationship was handled.
 Following a car accident, Sheridan made an unexpected recovery following massive injuries and received a visit from her friend Diana, whom Sheridan told, "Thank God I was wearing my seat belt.
 If only Diana had been wearing hers".
 The storyline was considered "tasteless, offensive and exploitative", but the show's creator and head writer James E. Reilly considered the decision to include the presence of Diana the "beginning to establish Sheridan's identity".